-• With the exception of state mandates, cost-sharing changes are initiated by the clients and the resulting changes vary widely by clients.
+With the exception of state mandates, cost-sharing changes are initiated by the clients and the resulting changes vary widely by client.

 (ii) Any aggregate changes in enrollee cost sharing over the prior years as measured by the weighted average actuarial value based on plan benefits using the company's plan relativity model, weighted by the number of enrollees.

-Aggregate AV has decreased by 0.1% over 2020 renewal.
+16 Aggregate AV has decreased by 2.1% over 2021 renewal, driven by the mix of plans (one large group with high AV moved). large greap with high / to higher high said

-&lt;sup>16 Please determine weight average actuarial value base on the company's own plan relativity model.
+16 Please determine weight average actuarial value base on the company's own plan relativity model.
 For this purpose, the company is not required to use the CMS standard model.